ditto/ditto/README.md

 * Build the project with `stack build`.
 * Run the tests with `stack runghc src/Ditto/Test.hs`.
 * Work interactively with `stack ghci`.
-* Run the current version of the binary with `stack exec -- dtt -c PATH/TO/Foo.dtt`.
+* Run the current version of the binary with `stack exec -- dtt -t PATH/TO/Foo.dtt`.

 ## Installation

 * Make sure you have [Stack](https://github.com/commercialhaskell/stack#how-to-install) installed.
 * Make sure `$HOME/.local/bin` is in your `$PATH`.
 * Run `stack install` in this directory.
-* Run `dtt -c PATH/TO/Foo.dtt` to type check a file.
+* Run `dtt -t PATH/TO/Foo.dtt` to type check a file.